Lesson 2: What Do Traders Trade in Forex?

 Major Currency

-Major currencies belong to some of the strongest and most stable economies worldwide.
+Major currencies belong to some of the strongest and most stable economies in the world.
 Their stability makes them the most heavily traded and most liquid currencies in the forex market.

 If you're new to the forex market, it's best to start trading with major currencies.

 However, classifying currencies as major is somehow subjective.
-But there will always be staple currencies to the major currency classification.
+There will always be staple currencies in the major currency classification.

 Currency CodeCurrency Name